Can white noise help babies sleep?

 White noise has the potential to damage a child’s delicate hearing and auditory development if not used appropriately.
 Another drawback of white noise for babies is dependency on white noise to fall asleep, which could be a problem when traveling or if daycare doesn't use white noise.

-• Place white noise machines at least 7 feet (200 centimeters) away from your baby’s sleep space
+The AAP recommends that noise machines are at least 7 feet (200 centimeters) away from your baby’s sleep space to ensure the volume isn’t too loud.

-• Set the volume lower than the maximum
+Tip #2: Set the volume lower than the maximum for sleep times

 White noise for babies FAQ